NEWS

 For those looking for a longer and more traditional mountain route, Barr Trail provides a classic approach to the summit of Pikes Peak.
 Beginning near Manitou Springs, the trail stretches roughly 13 miles one way and climbs more than 7,000 feet in elevation.

 Barr Trail passes through forested terrain, alpine meadows, and high-altitude landscapes.
-Many choose to hike only a portion of the trail or stay overnight at Barr Camp, a historic backcountry lodge located about halfway to the summit.
-This route is best suited for experienced hikers prepared for a full-day or multi-day effort.
+Many hikers choose to complete only a portion of the trail or stay overnight at Barr Camp, a historic backcountry lodge located about halfway to the summit.

 Driving to the Summit: The Pikes Peak Highway